 Personal Injury Compensation FAQ

 On average, if you accept the first offer from an insurance company, you will only get approximately $11,800.
-However, if you allow a personal injury attorney to negotiate an appropriate settlement, you can get an average of $42,500.
+However, if you allow a personal injury attorney to negotiate an appropriate injury settlement, you can get an average of $42,500.
+Bear in mind that these are only settlement ranges: a lawyer can provide more exact information with regard to your claim.

-2. Will I Have to File a Personal Injury Lawsuit?
+Will You Have to File a Personal Injury Lawsuit?

 In cases where a personal injury lawsuit is filed or threatened, the settlement tends to be higher.
 An average settlement when no steps are taken towards a lawsuit is $23,000.
 However, if you work with a personal injury attorney and file a lawsuit, the average settlement is $45,500.